Amr ibn Ubayd

-Amr Ibn Ubayd ibn Bāb (عمرو بن عبيد بن باب, died 761) was one of the earliest leaders in the "rationalist" theological movement of the Mu'tazilis, literally 'those who withdraw themselves' – which was founded by Wasil ibn Ata (died 749).
-Of Iranian descent, he was a student of the famous early theologian Hasan al-Basri, and led the Mutazilis during the early years of the Abbasid caliphate.
+Amr Ibn Ubayd ibn Bāb (عمرو بن عبيد بن باب, died 761) was one of the earliest leaders in the "rationalist" theological movement of the Mu'tazilism, — 'those who withdraw themselves' — which was founded by Wasil ibn Ata (died 749).
+He was a student of the famous early theologian Hasan al-Basri, and led the Mu'tazilis during the early years of the Abbasid Caliphate.
 He generally followed a quietist political stance toward the Abbasid political establishment.

 Life

-His grandfather had been captured when the Muslims conquered Kabul under Abd Allah ibn Samora in 663 and again in 665.
+His grandfather had been taken as captive in one of the campaigns of Abd Allah ibn Samora in 663 and again in 665, from either Sind or Kabul, with Amr being variously described as having Sindī or Iranian origin.
 Amr's father had served as a sergeant under al-Hajjaj, but by profession he was a weaver; Amr had learned the same craft and thus may have made an early acquaintance with Wasil ibn Ata.
 Their close personal relations are attested by the fact that Wasil married his sister.
 Doctrinally, they had disagreements in the beginning; Wasil is said to have converted Amr to his Mu'tazilite opinion in a long discussion.
 More than Wasil, Amr had belonged to the circle of close disciples around Hasan al-Basri, whose Tafsir he transmitted.

-Rejection of Ahaad Reports
+Rejection of hadiths

-Amr bin Ubayd was known to have been critical towards Hadith.
-He only accepted Mutawatir reports and denied the Ahaad narrations.
+Amr bin Ubayd was known to have been critical towards hadith.
+He only accepted mutawatir reports and denied the other narrations.
 His narrations, some of which include Hasan al-Basri, are rejected and viewed as fabrications (Bid'ah).
-This is confirmed by the great scholars of Islam, some of them are:Yahya ibn Ma'in, Al-Nasa'i, Naim ibn Hammad etc. And from the other hadis books such as Kitâbu’l-Mecrûhîn’ where Hammad bin Zayd talked about how Amr ibn Ubayd used to lie, Hammad ibn Salamah said that Amr ibn Ubayd used to lie upon Hasan al-Basri, Abu Dawud al-Sijistani reported that Amr ibn Ubayd used to lie and his hadiths' are fabrication.
+This is confirmed by the great scholars of Islam, some of them are: Yahya ibn Ma'in, al-Nasa'i, Naim ibn Hammad etc. And from the other hadis books such as Kitâbu’l-Mecrûhîn’ where Hammad bin Zayd talked about how Amr ibn Ubayd used to lie, Hammad ibn Salamah said that Amr ibn Ubayd used to lie upon Hasan al-Basri, Abu Dawud al-Sijistani reported that Amr ibn Ubayd used to lie and his hadiths' are fabrication.